CHEAPR Program Logo

 When will I receive my CHEAPR incentive?

-The program is designed so that the consumer receives the standard rebate at the time of the sale.
+The program is designed so that the consumer receives the standard rebate, rebate+ new and rebate+ used at the time of the sale.
+Rebate+ used can also be claimed post purchase.
 When the application is submitted by the dealer through the dealer portal the funds will be set aside for the dealership.
 Once the application is approved, the dealership will be reimbursed through electronic funds transfer.
-Rebate+ New and Rebate+ Used incentive will be sent directly to the purchaser or lessee by check or electric funds transfer.
+Rebate+ Used incentive that is claimed post purchase will be sent directly to the purchaser or lessee by check or electric funds transfer.

 Is there a deadline to apply?

-CHEAPR applications for the Standard Rebate and Rebate+ Used must be submitted by the dealer or consumer, respectively, no later than forty-five (45) calendar days after the date of purchase or lease of an eligible vehicle.
-For Rebate+ New, the vehicle purchaser/lessee is the applicant and will have fifteen (15) calendar days from the date of their offer email to submit their Rebate+ New application.
+CHEAPR applications for the Standard Rebate and Rebate+ New and Rebate+ Used must be submitted by the dealer or consumer, respectively, no later than forty-five (45) calendar days after the date of purchase or lease of an eligible vehicle.
 Applications submitted prior to the date of purchase or lease will not be accepted.

 OTHER INCENTIVES